-Rainwater gutters and downpipes- depending on the likes of tall trees and other sources of debris in the surrounding area rainwater gutters require to be cleaned out on a regular basis to prevent debris and dirt finding its way into the underground rainwater drainage system and either blocking it or reducing its effectiveness.
-Keeping the rainwater gutters clear also reduces the possibility of them over flowing during thunder storms or periods of very heavy rain- a leaking or over flowing gutter could damage the external envelope of your home and lead to damp and other problems.
+Rainwater gutters and downpipes- depending on the likes of tall trees and other sources of debris in the surrounding area, rainwater gutters require to be cleaned out on a regular basis to prevent debris and dirt travelling into the underground rainwater drainage system and either blocking it or reducing its effectiveness.
+Keeping the rainwater gutters clear also reduces the possibility of them overflowing during thunderstorms or periods of very heavy rain - a leaking or over-flowing gutter could damage the external envelope of your home and lead to damp and other problems.
+Any debris clearance work at height must be done with reference to relevant safety considerations.